 First of all, you need to sit for a moment just by yourself and try to figure out just why you have those terrible feelings and lack of confidence.
 So what causes insecurity in a relationship?
 What causes your insecurity? dig a little deeper and ask yourself: What happened in my life that left me feeling like I’m lacking, not worthy of love, going to mess up anytime now…You name it.
+Simply, keep in mind you don’t have to be a Disney princess to feel loved.

 In order to overcome insecurity in a relationship, one must first take a step back and try to see it from an outsider’s perspective, evaluate different points of view.
 You have to step out of your bubble of thoughts and look at the matter from a rational view.